Skip to Content

 Turkey Stuffed Peppers – Paleo – Whole30 – Gluten Free

-These turkey stuffed peppers are clean eating at its best.
-They are Paleo, Whole30 compliant and Gluten Free, too!
+This recipe is clean eating at its best.
+They are Paleo, Whole30 compliant, and gluten-free, too!

-There is no rice or other carby fillings.
-Drained chopped peppers and wilted spinach combine with the ground turkey to make a flavorful filling.
+There is no rice or other high-carb fillings.
+Drained chopped peppers and wilted spinach combine with the ground turkey to make a flavorful filling that will satisfy the most picky of eaters.

 Let’s make some turkey stuffed peppers!

 Start by removing the tops of the peppers and cleaning out the seeds and membranes.
-All ready to stuff!cleaned bell peppers
+Preheat the oven to 350ºF (180ºC). cCeaned bell peppers in a ceramic baking dish ready to be stuffed.

-Spoon everything into the cleaned peppers and into the oven they go for about 25 minutes.
+Spoon the mixture into the cleaned peppers, and place the baking dish in the preheated oven.
+Cook for 25 minutes.

 Time for dinner!

-I thought I would miss the cheese that normally comes on the top of stuffed peppers but the filling was so flavorful, I didn’t mind it at all.
-They are light, tasty and filling, in spite of the fact that there is no rice in the mixture.turkey stuffed peppers
+I thought I would miss the cheese that normally comes on top of stuffed peppers, but the filling was so flavorful, I didn’t mind it at all.
+They are light, tasty, and filling, in spite of the fact that there is no rice in the mixture.Ground turkey stuffed peppers next to some roasted vegetables on a white plate.

 If you love ground turkey recipes, check out my ground turkey slow cooker chili.
 Super tasty!